riskoviv/Breakout-game-mod/readme_en.txt

 12) Different start ball movement direction at every start
 13) Controlling of paddle by 'A' and 'D' buttons additionally to arrows
 14) Displaying of win message and turning of an autopilot mode on after winning
-15) Displaying of control hints at the start (only at the first start)
+15) Displaying of control hints at the start (only at the first start (sessionStorage was used here))
+16) Displaying of count of bricks left instead of counting points
+17) Additional avoidance of ball stucking inside of paddle and beyond the game field borders